AdithyaSuresh11/raptor-dbw-ros/README.md

 ## Dependency

 The New Eagle ROS driver works with [Kvaser interface](https://github.com/astuff/kvaser_interface) developed by the [AutonomouStuff](https://autonomoustuff.com/).
+The custom made rostopic associates to the custom made message which can be cloned from the [do12_custom_msgs](https://github.com/cuicardeeporange/do12_custom_msgs/tree/sp_dem_branch) repository.
 Certain packages are needed to be installed to ensure the CAN transmission and reception is working in the computer system.
 To build and install the necessary packages:

 * Download [Kvaser linux drivers and SDK](https://www.kvaser.com/download/)
 * `cd /usr/src`